AgentMC/Sao20/Translate/Ru/Part9.md

 4. <a name="Prim5"></a>[Numa-unagi](https://en.wikipedia.org/wiki/Inshore_hagfish).
 5. <a name="Prim6"></a>Я have doublechecked several times, и a) yes that’s the first time Я hear about that и b) no there is no word “innocent” or alike in the phrase, и c) yes that makes the scene in the guards' building from the volume 19 completely impossible.
 6. <a name="Prim7"></a>[Katashiro](http://yokai.com/katashiro/).
 7. <a name="Prim8"></a>These numbers, despite expectation, were written with kanji, e.g. 三千.
-Don't know the reason, but it’s just strange because usually all numbers related to Stacia’s window in these books are written using western notation, e.g. 3000.
+Don't know the reason, but it’s just strange because usually all numbers related to Stacia’s window in these books are written using Западной notation, e.g. 3000.
 8. <a name="Prim9"></a>Я slightly simplified here, original refers to a “divine beast” (essentially, [this](https://ja.wikipedia.org/wiki/瑞獣)), as well as to “divine bird”( 神鳥).
 Given that term “divine beast” for sure covers some birds, I’ve no idea what Ронье means here.
 10. <a name="Prim10"></a>It does make some difference, though.
 Anaguma (穴熊) means “badger”, и despite certain similarities, it is entirely different animal, и should Цукигаке actually meat Underworld “anaguma”, this book would have a touchy scene at the cemetery.